Robinlovelace/robinlovelace.website/_posts/2014-03-05-webmap-test.md

 Google maps are guaranteed to load quickly.
 The same applies to the code base: with some of the
-[best payed junior programmers in the world](http://www.forbes.com/sites/robinferracone/2013/12/19/larry-vs-larry-oracle-ceo-pay-vs-google-ceo-pay/), it is unlikely that bugs in Google maps survive more than a couple of days, unlike in the community-run Leaflet and OpenLayers projects.
+[best payed junior programmers in the world](http://www.forbes.com/sites/robinferracone/2013/12/19/larry-vs-larry-oracle-ceo-pay-vs-google-ceo-pay/), it is unlikely that bugs in Google maps survive more than a couple of days.
+See below an image of Google's relatively flat pay structure compared with the quite unequal one of Oracle.

 <p><a href="http://b-i.forbesimg.com/robinferracone/files/2013/12/oracle-google_updated.png"><img class="alignnone size-large wp-image-593" alt="oracle-google_updated" src="http://b-i.forbesimg.com/robinferracone/files/2014/01/oracle-google_updated-1024x716.png" width="800" height="500" /></a></p>